Waigo01/math_utils_lib/README.md

 - row-major: parses matrices in a row major format.
 - output: enables dependencies in order to provide rendered PDFs, PNGs and SVGs. (currently broken)
 - serde: enables serde::Serialize and serde::Deserialize on most structs and enums.
+- parallelism: enables multithreading for the equation solver.

 ## Usage